simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 - SMPResponseTimeout - used for TCP connection and command response timeouts.
 - SMPNetworkError - fails to establish TCP connection
 - SMPTransportError - fails connection handshake or some other transport error
-- SMPCryptoError RSA.Error - error when cryptographically "signing" the command returned by RSA primitives.
+- SMPSignatureError C.CryptoError - error when cryptographically "signing" the command.

 ### StoreError (Agent/Store.hs)